josdeweger-zz/SheetToObjects/README.md

 A simple library which aims to provide developers with an easy solution to map sheets (Google Sheets, Microsoft Excel, csv) to a model/POCO.

 # Quickstart
-Below is an example on how to get started.
-The steps are 1.
-Configure, 2.
-Get sheet data, 3.
-Do the mapping
+Below is an example on how to get started:
 ```
+//1. configure
 var sheetMapper = new SheetMapper()
     .AddConfigFor<SomeModel>(cfg => cfg
         .AddColumn(column => column